chrismaltby/gb-studio/README.md

 > npm start
 ```

-GB Studio currently uses Node 20.11.1 LTS.
+GB Studio currently uses Node 21.7.1.
 If you have [NVM](https://github.com/nvm-sh/nvm) installed you can use the included `.nvmrc` to switch to the supported Node version.

 ```bash
 > cd gb-studio